-It is not uncommon to find alcohol being sold and served at festival and concert events.
-Event planners need to make sure they have proper event insurance, including liquor liability insurance, to protect themselves as well as festival and event goers in the event of an unforeseen accident, injury, or other such problems which could open you up to potential lawsuits and litigation.
+It is not uncommon for festivals and concert events to sell alcohol being sold on the premises, which means there are certain rules and regulations that will apply.
+Event planners need to make sure they have proper event insurance, including liquor liability insurance, to protect themselves as well as festival and event goers in the event of an unforeseen accident or injury.

 When Do You Need Event Insurance?